qbss/installit/README.md

 OPTS:       --help|-h|-?            - Displays this help information.
             --verbose|-V            - Also display the log output.
             --version|-v            - Output only the version datestamp.
-            --no-check              - Do not check for version updates.
-            --debug|-D              - Enables the built-in bash debugging.
+            --changelog             - Fetch and view the insit changelog.
             --quiet|-q              - Runs in quiet mode.
 Errors still output.
+            --debug|-D              - Enables the built-in bash debugging.
+            --no-check              - Do not check for version updates.
             --update|-U             - Replace and/or update existing files.
             --uninstall|-u          - Uninstall files installed here.
             --available|-A          - Output all available programs.